paradigmxyz/reth/docs/crates/discv4.md

 ## Polling the Discv4Service and Discovery Events
 In Rust, the owner of a [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html#) is responsible for advancing the computation by polling the future.
 This is done by calling `Future::poll`.

-Lets take a detailed look at how `Discv4Service::poll` works under the hood.
+Let's take a detailed look at how `Discv4Service::poll` works under the hood.
 This function has many moving parts, so we will break it up into smaller sections.

 [File: crates/net/discv4/src/lib.rs](https://github.com/paradigmxyz/reth/blob/530e7e8961b8f82ae2c675d16c368dd266ceba7d/crates/net/discv4/src/lib.rs#L495)
 ```rust ignore